 Everyone benefits from lesson observation.
-It is a potent way for teachers to find out what they are doing well and what they could improve.
-Almost as importantly, observers can learn a great deal about their own practice from watching other people teach and students learn.
+It is a useful way for teachers to find out what they are doing well and what they could improve.
+Importantly, observers can learn a great deal about their own practice from watching other people teach and pupils learn.

 A number of more informal observations also take place.
-As mentioned at the top of this page, observers can learn a great deal from watching other people teach.
-There is a great fund of expertise within the school on all aspects of the craft of teaching; it is fairly commonplace for staff to be asked if they can be observed by other colleagues, possibly from different departments, if there is a particular aspect of pedagogy that someone wishes to learn about.
+AS mentioned at the top of this page, observers can learn a great deal from watching other people teach.
+There is a wealth of expertise with the school on all aspects of the craft of teaching; it is commonplace for staff to be asked if they can be observed by other colleagues, possibly from different departments, if there is a particular aspect of pedagogy that someone wishes to learn about.
 (See NTS INSET and Professional Development Room)